ismailfaruk/ECSE324--Computer-Organization/README.md

 * [**Ismail Faruk**](https://github.com/ismailfaruk)

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GNU GENERAL PUBLIC LICENSE - see the [LICENSE](LICENSE) file for details